 Participants will take part in a one-day off-site team building experience designed to develop a range of leadership abilities including goal setting, delegation, time management, effective communication and teamwork.
-In addition, cultural field trips will be included in the curriculum to destinations such as the Dallas Holocaust Museum.
+In addition, cultural field trips will be included in the curriculum.